exercism/blog/posts/coding-intentionally-in-bash-grains.md

 A lot of times, there are features that are especially critical.
 Either the customer has said that they need special tight tolerances there, or the way the mold fits together requires extreme accuracy for some reason.
 So, in order to help the machinists create the pieces in a way that will prioritize accuracy on the important bits, I have to leave spots that are specifically square or easy to put in a vice a particular way.
 That way, the easiest path for them produces the best results for me.

 There are also spots where the dimensions aren't as critical.
-For example, if I put a hole in the design that's just for an air vent, I'll make it a nice common size like 1/4", which is .250".
+For example, if I put a hole in the design that's just for an air vent, I'll make it a nice common size like 6mm.

->  I'll put a parallel metric example in parenthesis (6mm).
-The numbers aren't exactly the same, but the illustrational effect will be similar.

-When they're machining this hole and they go to measure how it came out, if they see a number like .2496" (or 5.99 mm),  they'll think, "OK, this was probably supposed to be 1/4" (6mm), so I'm pretty close," and they won't even have to go double-check the dimensions on the CAD or the specification drawing.
-Instead, if I was to make it something uncommon, like .212" (or 5.87 mm),   they would look at it, and have this initial reaction:
+When they're machining this hole and they go to measure how it came out, if they see a number like 5.99mm,  they'll think, "OK, this was probably supposed to be 6mm, so I'm pretty close," and they won't even have to go double-check the dimensions on the CAD or the specification drawing.
+Instead, if I was to make it something uncommon, like 5.87mm,   they would look at it, and have this initial reaction:

 1. Oh, shoot, did I come in super undersized?
-Was it supposed to be 1/4" (6mm)?
+Was it supposed to be 6mm?
 2. (They go check the CAD and see that their hole is good and it's just an uncommon size.)
 3. Hmmm.
 I'm sure this hole is an uncommon size for a reason.
 Maybe it's really important or the customer asked for a special hole here.
 I'll need to go talk to Ryan and see what's so important about this hole.
 4. (SLAM!
 They set the chunk of aluminum on my desk daintily.)